sakethyalamanchili/Health-Scribe/HACKATHON_PITCH.md

 "42% of Americans manage multiple chronic conditions, driving $4.9 trillion in annual healthcare costs.
 The core problem?
 Their health data is scattered across incompatible systems, forcing patients to become human data integrators—leading to medical errors and delayed care.

-**Project Asha** solves this with an intelligent AI companion that transforms fragmented health records into actionable care plans."
+**CareGuide** solves this with an intelligent AI companion that transforms fragmented health records into actionable care plans."

 ### Pillar 1: Reliability (60 seconds)